jbianciotto/movie-suggest/README.md

 	      		Allow from all
 	    	</Location>

+	2. Create /var/www/movie-suggest/ directory

-    2. Modify apache/movie-suggest file with the path to apache/startup.pl of this repo, and then copy it to your apache conf.d directory
+    3. Modify apache/movie-suggest file in this repo with the path to apache/startup.pl of this repo, and then copy it to your apache conf.d directory

+    4. Modify the lib path in apache/startup.pl of this repo so it points to the directory containing this project

-    3. Restart your apache
+    5. Restart your apache

 API Specifications:
 -----------